Hair Salon Loyalty Programme: Rebook 70% of Clients

 - 65% of new clients never return

-Loyalty program ROI:
+Loyalty programme ROI:

 | Scenario | Annual Impact |